Seesaw-7/stuff/python_notes.md

 - list comprehension with `for` and `if`: `possible = [x for x in possible if x+i < len_haystack and haystack[x+i] == needle[i]]`

+### Minimum Size Subarray Sum

+- In the Dictionary, the key must be unique and immutable.
+This means that a Python Tuple can be a key whereas a Python List can not.

 ## Graphs

 ### 45 Jump Game II